allenai/beaker-gantry/README.md

 When you call `gantry run`, use the `--conda` flag to specify the path to your conda env file (e.g. `--conda beaker/environment.yml`).
 Gantry will use that env file to initialize the environment, and then will install the rest of your dependencies from the `requirements.txt` file.

+### How can I save results or metrics from an experiment?

+By default Gantry uses the `/results` directory on the image as the location of the results dataset.
+That means that everything your experiment writes to this directory will be persisted as a Beaker dataset when the experiment finalizes.
+And you can also create Beaker metrics for your experiment by writing a JSON file called `metrics.json` in the `/results` directory.

 ### Why "Gantry"?